-Either way, you can’t go wrong by choosing either WordPress or Drupal for your website as you’ll have a robust platform supporting your website and your website’s needs!
+Either way, you can’t go wrong by choosing either Drupal or WordPress website for your website as you’ll have a robust platform supporting your website and your website’s needs!

 WordPress Vs Drupal: Feature & Performance Comparisons

-To understand why WordPress and Drupal are better suited to different types of websites, let’s take a closer look at their features and performance.
+To understand why Drupal and WordPress sites are better suited to different types of websites, let’s take a closer look at their features and performance.

 Ease Of Use